Ukraine halts some Russian gas flows to Europe - KTVZ

 “Transit through Sokhranivka was provided in full, there were no complaints from counterparties and there are none,” it said in the statement posted to its official Telegram channel.
 “Gazprom fully fulfills all its obligations to European consumers, supplies gas for transit in accordance with the contract and operator agreement, transit services are fully paid.”

-In a separate statement reported by Reuters, Gazprom said the volumes shipped to Europe via Ukraine on Wednesday were down about 25% from Tuesday’s levels.
+In a separate statement reported by Reuters, Gazprom said the volumes shipped to Europe via Ukraine on Wednesday were down 25% from Tuesday’s levels, falling from about 96 million cubic meters to 72 million.

+Zongqiang Luo, natural gas analyst at Rystad Energy, said that no particular country was likely to feel an “immediate impact” because Europe’s gas grid is well connected.

+Gas flows through Sokhranivka have averaged at about 23 million cubic meters per day in May, he added.
+The Sudzha transit point could add 13 million cubic meters to its gas flow to help offset the shock.

 Oil prices, which had dropped about 9% since Friday, were jolted higher by the news.
 Brent crude and US oil were trading up about 3% on Wednesday.
 US natural gas prices rose 5% Tuesday, and another 1% early Wednesday.